Ming–Việt War: Background

-Đại Việt (present-day northern Vietnam) had been politically independent of China since the 10th century, but was strongly influenced by Chinese culture.
-The founder of the Ming dynasty, the Hongwu Emperor (r.
-1368–1398), considered the cost of expansion greater than the benefit of annexing what he considered "barbaric and backward" territories.
+Đại Việt (present-day northern Vietnam) had been politically independent from China since the 10th century, but was strongly influenced by Chinese culture.
+The founder of the Ming dynasty, the Hongwu Emperor, considered the cost of expansion greater than the benefit of annexing what he considered "barbaric and backward" territories.
 Therefore, he included Đại Việt among the territories not to be conquered by his successors.

-In the 1390s, the Đại Việt emperors of the Trần dynasty lost power to the minister Lê Quý Ly (1335–1407, from 1400 Hồ Quý Ly).
-The latter incurred the displeasure of the Ming government when he crossed the border in the north and occupied the Siming district of Guangxi.
+In the 1390s, the Đại Việt emperors of the Trần dynasty lost power to the minister Lê Quý Ly (1335–1407).
+Quý Ly incurred the displeasure of the Ming government when he crossed the border in the north and occupied the Siming County of Guangxi.
 In the south, Đại Việt was repeatedly attacked by the Champa until 1390, when the Cham withdrew after their king fell in battle.
-In 1400, during civil war in China, Hồ Quý Ly overthrew the Trần dynasty and declared himself emperor of the new Hồ dynasty, changing the name of the state to Đại Ngu.
-In 1402, he abdicated in favor of his son Hồ Hán Thương, but still held power.
+In 1400, during civil war in China, Lê Quý Ly overthrew the Trần dynasty and declared himself emperor of the new Hồ dynasty, changing the name of the state to Đại Ngu and his own name to Hồ Quý Ly.
+In 1402, he abdicated in favor of his son Hán Thương, but still held power.
 In May 1403, he sent a message to the Ming emperor Yongle in Nanjing asking for recognition of his son's rule, on the grounds that the previous dynasty had died out and his son was the nephew of the Trần emperor.

-In October 1404, Trần Thiêm Bình, the prince of the overthrown dynasty, arrived in Nanjing and accused Hồ Quý Ly of betraying the rightful ruler.
+In October 1404, Trần Thiêm Bình, a Viet refugee who claimed to be a prince of the overthrown Trần dynasty, arrived in Nanjing and accused Hồ Quý Ly of betraying the rightful ruler.
 He demanded his own enthronement.
-The Emperor recognized Trần Thiêm Bình's claim in 1405 and invited Hồ Quý Ly to do the same.
-Hồ Quý Ly had no choice but to confess his crimes and agree to reinstate the Trần dynasty.
-In the spring of 1406, Trần Thiêm Bình traveled to Đại Ngu, but on 4 April, shortly after crossing the Sino-Vietnamese border, he was killed by Đại Ngu forces, along with most of his Chinese escort.
+The Emperor recognized Bình's claim in 1405 and invited Quý Ly to do the same.
+Quý Ly had no choice but to confess his crimes and agree to reinstate the Trần dynasty.
+In the spring of 1406, Bình traveled to Đại Ngu, but on 4 April, shortly after crossing the Sino-Vietnamese border, he was killed by Đại Ngu forces, along with most of his Chinese escort.
 When news of the massacre reached Nanjing, the Yongle Emperor, who was already hostile towards the Viets due to their incursions into Champa, Guangxi, and Yunnan, decided to punish them.